Workplace Skills

 Organization-specific skills are not always transferrable because each company has a unique group of processes and people.
 However, employees who are highly developed in this area know what to look for if they move to a new company.

-Technical
+Technical Skills

 In addition, gone are the days when we could think of executives simply as those giving the orders.
 Many companies are raising a new breed of leaders who deal almost exclusively with technology, illustrating that hard skills are still a part of everyday life for even senior managers.
-For example, Upwork has a professional technology management track as part of their leadership development program specifically for those who prefer bits and bytes to subordinates and supervisors.

-One area of mastery that executives use on a regular basis is leadership.
+One area of mastery that executives practice on a regular basis is leadership.
 However, as companies incorporate growth mindset strategies more into their HR plans, leadership is transforming into a concept that is relevant at every level of the hierarchy.

 On the other hand, no workplace functions without followership, which is a strength in itself.
 Actually, the best leaders in a company often show skills that overlap with followership, including empathy, taking the initiative, and the ability to listen.